 - Saatva is 1.5 inches thicker than Brooklyn Bedding

 - Saatva has a zoned construction to give more support in the middle part of the mattress, while Brooklyn Bedding has a more uniform feel

 - Saatva sells a Queen for $999 (no coupons) and you pay for shipping; Brooklyn Bedding sells a Queen for $750 but you typically get another 5% off and there’s free shipping

-Saatva has a traditional luxury spring mattress design.
-There is a standard base layer of coils.
+Saatva has a traditional luxury spring mattress design that starts with a standard base layer of coils.
 Above that is another layer of pocketed coils, completing what’s called a “coil-on-coil” design.
 Above that is a layer of memory foam and then a quilted layer with a euro pillow style design.
-The mattress features zoned construction.
-This means that the center of the mattress is firmer and more supportive where you need it the most.
+The mattress features zoned construction, which means that the center of the mattress is firmer and more supportive where people need it the most.

 The #bestmattressever features two layers of latex over a base layer of polyfoam.
 The materials are durable and the mattress is very breathable.
 With latex as the comfort layer, the mattress is very bouncy, more so than the Saatva.